When comparing Puerto Vallarta vs Cabo San Lucas which do you try?

 Puerto Vallarta doesn’t just attract its thousands of visitors with climate and beaches alone.

 There is a beachside promenade with boutique shops and unique sculptures.
-See this things to do in Puerto Vallarta guide for more ideas.
+See this guide on things to do in Puerto Vallarta for ideas.

 Whale watching is huge in Puerto Vallarta, with boat trips running regularly to ensure you get your share of the leviathan beasts.